 Giving your cat that attention "pays" your kitty for rolling—that's positive reinforcement of the behavior.
 Thus, your cat will repeat the rolling movement again the next time more attention is wanted.
 Cats love routine, so once a pattern is established, the rolling becomes a comforting ritual.

 Rolling on the ground can spread the cat's scent.
 Because cats primarily communicate through the way someone or something smells, they use their scent glands on their cheeks, paws, and flanks to put a personal scent on it.
 This behavior is seen in both domestic cats and large cats.

 When your cat rubs its head and cheeks on the floor, it can be leaving its scent markers on the house and over your feet.
 This tells other cats that they've been there, claimed their spot, and have already marked you (so other cats need to back off).
 Marking is used as a way to keep any potential enemies or rivals away.

 Many cats feel an instinctive urge to mark their territory through rubbing and scratching.
 However, if your cat is marking territory with urine, you'll want to teach your cat how to stop.

 Mating and Catnip

-If you've ever given your cat some catnip, you may have noticed a similar rolling behavior in cats.
-The perennial herb, known as catnip, usually incites a strong reaction in cats.
-There's an active compound called nepetalactone which is a potent scent that triggers a cat's sexual desires.
+If you've ever given your cat some catnip, you may have noticed similar rolling behavior.
+The catnip herb usually incites a strong reaction in cats.
+Its active compound nepetalactone is a potent scent that triggers a cat's sexual desires.
 This is what makes them enjoy rolling around on the ground after inhalation.